12 Best Beaches in Puerto Rico

 4. Playa Crash Boat

-This beach has great snorkeling and diving opportunities in the reef to the north of the pier and around the bridge.
+The beach is also popular with swimmers, with specifically designated areas for doing so.
+If you are looking for good snorkeling or diving there are opportunities north of the pier and around the bridge.
 If you would rather just chill in the turquoise sea or on the sand, there are restrooms, showers, and a parking lot.

 5. Playa Sucia